Oskilochka/go-task-management/README.md

   meaningful error messages and appropriate HTTP status codes are returned.
 - **Automated Migrations:** Using `GORM`'s auto-migration feature, the database schema is automatically updated based on the defined models, simplifying schema management.
+- **JWT Authentication:** Protects routes using JWT middleware, ensuring that only authenticated users can create, read, update, or delete tasks.

 ## Getting Started